MRtrix3/mrtrix3/docs/reference/commands/mtlognorm.rst

 -  **-bias image** output the estimated bias field

--  **-independent** intensity normalise each tissue type independently

 -  **-maxiter number** set the number of iterations.
 Default(10).

 -  **-check image** check the final mask used to compute the bias field.
-This mask excludes outlier regions ignored by the bias field fitting procedure.
-However, these regions are still corrected for bias fields based on the other image data.
+This mask excludes outlier regions ignored by the bias field fitting procedure.However, these regions are still corrected for bias fields based on the other image data.

 Standard options
 ^^^^^^^^^^^^^^^^